-In principle 6, the article states that the housing policy cannot adopt a one size fits allo model.
+In principle 6, Michael H. Schill and Susan M. Watcher (2001) in "Principles to Guide Housing Policy at the Beginning of the Millennium" mention that the housing policy cannot adopt a "one size fits all" model.
 Housing problems differ dramatically across Malaysia.
 In the growing cities in Klang Valley, Johor Bharu and Pulau Pinang, the major problems are the affordability and the inability of the private sector to provide enough units of housing to keep the demand fuelled by new comers.
 On the other hand, some older towns in Kinta Valley in Perak, Rembau in Negeri Sembilan, Kelantan and in some rural areas, housing is abundant.
 Given the population losses, these areas are experiencing having too much housing, which has lead to abandonment and decay.